ptcee/lootgobs/raw/full-core.md

 #### Outer Ring

-**Margot the Miller**, a woman in the northern reaches who, during the final winter of the Northern War, kept her mill running for eight months past when everyone else stopped, supplying three settlements and at least one army company that wasn't supposed to be in the area.
+**Margot the Miller**, a woman in the northern reaches who, during the final Colds of the Northern War, kept her mill running for eight months past when everyone else stopped, supplying three settlements and at least one army company that wasn't supposed to be in the area.
 She's old now and tells the story differently every time, but the parts that stay the same are the important parts.

 **The Ferrymaster**, no one knows the Ferrymaster's name and the Ferrymaster has worked the river crossing between the eastern river crossings for longer than anyone can track.
 The Ferrymaster doesn't charge goblins and doesn't explain why.
 Nobody's pushed the matter because some arrangements are more comfortable when left unexplored.